Re-Key-Free, Risky-Free: Adaptable Model Usage Control: Theoretical Analysis

 \subsection{Model Adaptability}

-We prove that updating only the \codename's \emph{key}-indexed coordinates retains the accuracy that full fine-tuning would achieve.
-Throughout this subsection, we continue to use $\hat{\bm{\theta}}$ to denote the fully fine-tuned parameter vector, $\tilde{\bm{\theta}}$ the \emph{key-only} adaptation one, and $\epsilon>0$ the target accuracy tolerance.
+We prove that updating only \codename's \emph{key}-indexed coordinates retains the accuracy that full fine-tuning would achieve. \emph{Notation change.} Theorem~\ref{thm:variance} required separate weight matrices $\bm{W}^{(l)}$ and bias vectors $\bm{b}^{(l)}$ because its variance bound treats them differently.
+The remaining theorems reason about total parameter distance, so we merge biases into a single parameter matrix $\bm{\theta}^{(l)}$ per layer.
+Throughout this subsection, we continue to use $\hat{\bm{\theta}}$ to denote the fully fine-tuned parameter vector, $\tilde{\bm{\theta}}$ the \emph{key-only} adaptation one, and $\epsilon>0$ the target accuracy tolerance (the same tolerance used to define the practical solution set $\mathcal{N}(\hat{\bm{\theta}})$ in Section~\ref{sec:adaption_key}, corresponding to the threshold $\epsilon_0$ in Definition~\ref{def:model_functionality}). {The subscript $\ell$ is reserved for the locked variant; layers are indexed by the parenthesized superscript $l$.}